AshanthaLahiru/kasaya/README.md

 <img src="https://raw.githubusercontent.com/syscolabs/kasaya/master/docs/images/Logo-Kasaya-v5-with-text.png" width="250px" />

-# Kasaya: browser automation for human beings

-* Kasaya is an intelligent natural language browser automation tool that allows you to write English-like test scripts
+# Kasaya

+### "WYSIWYG" browser automation scripting language and runtime

+* Write tests in near-English.
-* It is entirely WYSIWYG -- NO HTML, IDs, XPATHs involved.
+* HTML, element IDs or XPATHs not involved.
+* Zero coding involved.
-* You can instruct Kasaya the **same way you would instruct another human being** sitting in front of a computer with a browser open.
+* Write the **same way you would instruct another human being** sitting in front of the browser.
+* NOT like Cucumber.
+* NOT like Selenium IDE.
+* You can:
+  * Do your initial dev test in REPL mode.
+  * Save as a script.
+  * Share with QA to expand the scenarios.
+  * Even share with the product manager.

-* **What You See Is What You Write**:
+### What You See Is What You Write:

 ---